Mike Pawlawski: Shreveport Pirates

+Following the completion of the SaberCats season, Pawlawski signed with the Shreveport Pirates of the Canadian Football League (CFL).
+He dressed for ten games, completing one of four passes for 12 yards and rushing five times for 24 yards.
+His only passing statistics came in Week 12 against the Baltimore Stallions, when he entered the game in relief of Billy Joe Tolliver, who had suffered a broken pinky.

 Albany Firebirds

 In 1996, Pawlawski signed with the Albany Firebirds.
 He was the backup quarterback to Mike Perez during his first season.
 In 1996, Pawlawski completed a career high 69% of his passes for 4,272 yards and 69 touchdowns.
 In 1997, Pawlawski led the Firebirds to a playoff appearance and threw 74 touchdowns.
 In 1999, Pawlawski led the Firebirds to a ArenaBowl XIII victory over the Orlando Predators.
-On the season he threw a career high 79 touchdowns and was named first team All-Arena team.
+During that season he threw a career high 79 touchdowns and was named first team All-Arena team.
 In his final season with Albany, Pawlawski threw 70 touchdowns and led the Firebirds to their third consecutive playoff appearance.
 Over five seasons he established several league records.

 San Francisco Demons

 On October 28, 2000, Pawlawski signed with the San Francisco Demons of the XFL.
 He won the starting quarterback competition against fellow California alumnus Pat Barnes.
 In the season debut against the Los Angeles Xtreme he completed 31-of-47 passes for 288 yards and two touchdowns.
 He led the Demons on a game winning field goal drive to defeat the Xtreme 15−13.
 In week four, Pawlawski sustained an injury against the Las Vegas Outlaws that forced him to miss the Birmingham, and NY/NJ games.
 Pawlawski returned in week seven against Chicago.
 In the season finale against Los Angeles, Pawlawski would injury his shoulder, which forced him to miss the playoff game against Orlando.
 He returned the following week in the league championship, but the Demons fell to the Xtreme.
 It was later revealed, however, that Pawlawski had played the season with a fractured vertebra in his neck.
 It ended his football career.
 On the season, Pawlawski appeared in eight regular season games (eight starts) and completed 186-of-297 passes for 1,659 yards and 12 touchdowns to six interceptions.